reimagined/resolve/docs/basics/read-side.md

 # Initialize a Read Model
-Each Read Model has an **Init** function that initializes the Read Model storage. reSolve defines a simple standard interface for initializing a storage.
+Each Read Model has an **Init** function that initializes the Read Model storage.

 You can add tables to the storage using the defineTable method:

 ``` js
   Init: async store => {
     ...